Skip to content

 Warning

 Both methods are reasonably straightforward.
-Bear in mind that RAM usage on your device will necessarily increase, since we'll be migrating the disk I/O activity of several system processes to the tmpfs ramdisk.
+Bear in mind that RAM usage on your device will necessarily increase, since you'll be migrating the disk I/O activity of several system processes to the tmpfs ramdisk.
 For this reason, it's recommended to review the memory considerations before proceeding.

 Quick install